 By the time demand for paper picked up, it was more efficient to use trucks to haul logs.

-The ghost locomotives sat in a train shed for years until the Maine Forest Service mistakenly burned it down.
-The state, along with volunteers, shored up the ground underneath the locomotives and painted them to prevent further rusting.
+The ghost locomotives sat in a train shed for years.
+Then the Maine Forest Service mistakenly burned it down.
+The state, along with volunteers, shored up the ground underneath the ghost locomotives and painted them to prevent further rusting.

-The Allagash wilderness today is a remote and scenic with a 92-mile waterway protected by the State of Maine.
+Today, the Allagash wilderness is remote and scenic with a 92-mile waterway protected by the State of Maine.
 National Geographic calls canoeing down the Allagash one of the 50 best adventure trips in the United States.

 The Man of the Hour